archtechx/laravel-pages/README.md

 This line will register the routes in a way that ensures that your routes take precedence, and the page route is only used as the final option.

+**Important: Before attempting to visit URLs managed by this package, make sure that you configure it to use the correct layout (see the section below).
+Otherwise you might get an error saying that the view cannot be found.**

 ## Usage

 ### Markdown pages